 We believe that environmental, social and governance (ESG) risks and opportunities are best managed through an ESG integration approach.
 That being said, there are certain areas where we believe exclusion criteria are justified.
 Zurich does not engage in any business with, or directly invest in, a number of companies involved in the production of cluster munitions and anti-personnel landmines.
 To actively support the transition to a low-carbon economy, Zurich has applied an enhanced ESG risk screening criteria for investments in thermal coal, oil sands and oil shale companies.
 Read more

 Find out more about how we work with our insurance customers to manage their ESG risks.

 Zurich awarded ‘best ESG programme’ by Institutional Investors Institute

 Institutional Investor Institute Director Antje Meyer and on the right and Johanna Köb, Responsible Investment Manager, Zurich Insurance Group

-The peer-to-peer awards recognise asset owners whose innovative approaches and prudent thinking have made a material difference to their institutions.
+The peer-to-peer awards recognize asset owners whose innovative approaches and prudent thinking have made a material difference to their institutions.
 The winners of these awards were voted for by their peers, following nominations from investors, consultants and managers for the leading candidates in each category.